LilianXiao/Hangman/README.md

     FileWriter writes this data to the text file gamestate.txt).
 The player can save their game, then reload it when they want to come back to it, and play regularly.

-  2.Collections is implemented using ArrayLists, which are conveniently indexed lists
-    for storing essential game information.
+  2. Collections is implemented using ArrayLists, which are conveniently indexed lists for storing essential game information.
 In WordManager, the BufferedReader reads from the dictionary file and encapsulates the data in the ArrayList<String> wordsList.
 I considered using a HashMap or TreeMap in the beginning because of the key--value system, but I ultimately decided to use a simpler indexed and mutable list like ArrayList to store just dictionary words and the index they are at (for easy access).

-  3.A central component of the Hangman GUI is a panel of JButtons that the player clicks
-    to reveal the hidden word.
+  3. A central component of the Hangman GUI is a panel of JButtons that the player clicks to reveal the hidden word.
 Because the number of buttons required is an unchanging value (26 letters) and can be stored as such, I implemented a 2D array JButton[][] letterArray that is a 4x7 grid populated by these JButtons.
 This provides efficient and easy access as well as iteration through the JButtons if they require to be changed after user interaction in ActionPerformed.

-  4.The final component is the JUnit Testable component that is included mainly to assess the main game
-    logic/helper methods in WordManager and ImageManager.
+  4. The final component is the JUnit Testable component that is included mainly to assess the main game logic/helper methods in WordManager and ImageManager.
 The tests are thoroughly comprehensive and ensure that there are no unhandled exceptions in the case that the filepath is null, empty, or nonempty but not an actual file.
 The JUnit tests were made throughout the development of the rest of the